carpentries-incubator/reproducible-publications-quarto/episodes/02-basic-rstudio.md

 ![Opening a new R Markdown document](../fig/02-file-navigation-rmd.PNG)

-If this is the first time you have ever opened an R markdown file a dialog box will open up to tell you what packages need to be installed.
+If this is the first time you have ever opened an R Markdown file a dialog box will open up to tell you what packages need to be installed.
 You shouldn't see the dialog box if you installed these packages before the workshop.

 ![First time R Markdown install packages dialog box](../fig/02-rmd-installpackages-dialogbox.PNG)